sibhat/moviegoers/README.md

 ## Features

-This app uses redux for state managment for all its features, and Material-UI for layout of all components(which is fun to learn jss in two days).
-For more feature, I will add more testing strategy for each components.
+This app uses redux for state managment, and Material-UI for layout of all components(which was fun to learn jss in two days).
+As to more feature coming soon, I am looking in to testing strategy for each components, to reduce an expected bugs.

 ## Installation